 STEP 18: While your blood test is drying, log your completed blood test in the ZOE Test app.
 Open the app, tap on the ‘Do your blood test’ task on your timeline and follow the instructions on screen.
 First take a picture of the completed card.

 STEP 19: Then scan the barcode on the front of the card, and enter the exact time you started applying the first blood drop on your card.

-STEP 21: Place the dried blood test card into the blood sample return bag.
+STEP 21: Place the dried blood test card into the blood sample return bag, but make sure it’s dry before doing so.
 Do not remove the items from inside the bag as these are required for proper testing.

-STEP 23: Seal your blood sample return bag and place it in the return envelope, together with the requisition form.
+STEP 23: Seal your blood sample return bag and place it in the return envelope, together with the requisition form if included in your test kit.
 You can keep the envelope at room temperature until you are ready to mail it.

 STEP 24: Here’s your final checklist:

 If your card has a line for the date of collection, did you add the date on your card?

 Did you confirm your full name is written or printed on the card?